Supporting Our Communities: Treasure & Bond Store

 A Community Treasure in NYC

-When National Dance Institute (NDI) learned about treasure&bond, they immediately set their sights on becoming a funding recipient.
-"We saw an article about treasure&bond's opening in a newspaper," said Graig Donnelly, development manager for NDI, which focuses on arts education programs for schoolchildren.
+When National Dance Institute (NDI) learned about Treasure & Bond, it immediately set its sights on becoming a funding recipient.
+"We saw an article about Treasure & Bond's opening in a newspaper," said Graig Donnelly, development manager for NDI, which focuses on arts education programs for schoolchildren.
 "We decided we would do whatever we had to in order to be a beneficiary."

-NDI submitted an application and once chosen as a semi-finalist (there are usually a dozen selected), developed what Donnelly called a "multi-faceted grassroots effort to get out the vote."
-They focused on visibility through social media and brought dozens of kids who participate in NDI's award-winning programs into the store for an impromptu performance.
+NDI submitted an application, and once chosen as a semifinalist (there are usually a dozen selected), developed what Donnelly called a "multifaceted grassroots effort to get out the vote."
+It focused on visibility through social media and brought dozens of kids who participate in NDI's award-winning programs into the store for an impromptu performance.

 "We were excited to perform in public and share with new audiences our passion for creative expression through dance and music," said Donnelly.

 The efforts paid off when NDI was selected as one of the two winners.
 The final earnings will support programs for more than 5,000 public schoolchildren.

 "Partnering with so many awesome organizations in this community has been a fun adventure," said Paige Boggs, Treasure & Bond general manager.
 "What makes this store special is that when customers buy something they're benefitting people in need, right here in this community."

 What also makes Treasure & Bond special is an interesting and sometimes quirky product selection, said Boggs.
 "At our core is one simple goal: to help people help people—and to do so with wit, imagination and style."
 As such, the store sells a variety of items, from accessories to artwork and apparel.
 One recent offering: Freitag accessories made from seat belts, bicycle tubes and airbags.
 "Customers tell us they find one-of-a-kind gifts and they love knowing their purchases give back," said Boggs.